 Best for Babes is the first consumer-driven cause focused on righting the wrongs and the harm done to the millions of moms and babies who each year suffer from the Breastfeeding Booby Traps(R) — the cultural, legal and institutional barriers that prevent them from achieving their personal breastfeeding goals which include making moms feel lousy about engaging in a behavior which is as good for us all as exercise and as instinctive as hugging.
-The fact is moms in the USA endure an obstacle course of Booby Traps trying to get breastfeeding going (relatively very few succeed — 60% of moms report not meeting their personal goals) and the lucky few who make it are being bullied and even discriminated against for feeding their babies in public.
+The fact is moms in the USA endure an obstacle course of Booby Traps trying to get breastfeeding going and the lucky few who make it are being bullied and even discriminated against for feeding their babies in public.
 How can we let this happen?
 Mothers and babies are our most vulnerable and precious population and they deserve full cultural, institutional, and legal support –cheering, coaching and celebration — certainly not degradation and sabotage.

 Until we have a federal law that covers breastfeeding harassment and discrimination, OR until the existing laws in 49 states which do make breastfeeding in public a legal right are ALL changed to include enforcement provisions, until businesses institute not only breastfeeding policies, but training sessions to educate and sensitize their employees about how to treat breastfeeding customers to go along with those policies, our deep cultural prejudices will bleed through and this problem will persist.
 The question then became how do we influence and expedite the change we so badly need?

-The Best for Babes NIP Hotline 855-NIP-FREE will revolutionize and increase our chances of quickly and more effectively accomplishing broad and lasting societal change!
+The Best for Babes NIP Hotline 844-NIP-FREE will revolutionize and increase our chances of quickly and more effectively accomplishing broad and lasting societal change!

 What is the hotline?

 The hotline is the one place to report and the one place to record NIP incidents.
-We believe having records of as many incidents as possible, even if the mom chooses not to take action on her own, will be instrumental as proof when we take big steps, like encouraging companies or legislators to make real changes.
-Documenting for the media, moms, companies and our legislators of exactly how many problems mothers have is something we haven’t had before.
+We believe having records of as many incidents as possible, even if the family chooses not to take action on their own, will be instrumental as proof when we take big steps, like encouraging companies or legislators to make real changes.
+Documenting for the media, families, companies and our legislators of exactly how many problems mothers have is something we haven’t had before.
 With this form of organization, the potential is BIG!

-The Hotline is being managed by Michelle Hickman, a/k/a the Target Mom, who is also the Best for Babes Volunteer Director of Take Action (Activism).
-Michelle’s team is comprised of influential and well-versed volunteer moms who have faced NIP harassment themselves, who can offer support to moms faced with NIP harassment and suggestions on how they too can harness their energy to help other mothers and babies by strengthening legislation, raising awareness about the rights of the breastfeeding pair, and fixing this problem!
+The Hotline is being managed by Elizabeth Gooding.
+Elizabeth’s team is comprised of influential and well-versed volunteers who have faced NIP harassment themselves, who can offer support to families faced with NIP harassment and suggestions on how they too can harness their energy to help other mothers and babies by strengthening legislation, raising awareness about the rights of the breastfeeding pair, and fixing this problem!

 How does it work?

-- Moms who have been victimized through a NIP incident will call 855-NIP-FREE and report the issue to Best For Babes.
+- Families who have been victimized through a NIP incident will call 844-NIP-FREE and report the issue to Best For Babes.

-- When moms call our hotline, you’ll be asked to record a message, giving us some information about what you experienced.
+- When families call our hotline, you’ll be asked to record a message, giving us some information about what you experienced.

-- One of the members of our team will return the call of that mother.
+- One of the members of our team will return the call of the caller, if desired.
 Rest assured everyone manning the phones and having access to the information you give us truly has your best interest at heart, and most of us have been exactly where you are.